 Every method maps to one lifecycle

-Claims flow through five stages.
-The API is organized around this lifecycle — every method has a clear purpose in how knowledge enters, gets queried, and self-corrects.
+Claims flow through seven stages.
+The API is organized around this lifecycle — every method has a clear purpose in how knowledge enters, gets queried, reasons about itself, self-corrects, and grows.

 1